Nette Database

 }

 The Explorer approach generates and optimizes SQL queries automatically.
-In the example above, the SQL way example generates N+1 queries (one for authors and one for the books of each author), while the Explorer performs only two optimized queries—one for authors and another for all their books.
+In the example above, the SQL way generates N+1 queries (one for authors and then one for the books of each author), while Explorer automatically optimizes queries and executes only two — one for authors and one for all their books.

-You can freely combine both approaches in your application as needed.
+Both approaches can be freely combined in your application as needed.

 Connection and Configuration